filecoin-project/FIPs/FIPS/fip-xxxx.md

 The participants in F3 are the storage providers (SPs) of the Filecoin network.
 The participation of each SP is weighted according to its quality-adjusted power (QAP), which is a function of the storage that the SP has committed to the network.
 This information is maintained in a system actor called the _power table_.

-In short, each participant _p_ in the Filecoin network (i.e., a storage provider with power) runs F3 in a loop and feeds it input from EC.
+In short, each participant $p$ in the Filecoin network (i.e., a storage provider with power) runs F3 in a loop and feeds it input from EC.
 F3 returns a finalized prefix chain to EC, which updates the canonical chain to extend this F3-finalized prefix.
-More precisely, in each loop iteration _i_ (corresponding to the i-th instance of F3):
+More precisely, in each loop iteration $i$ (corresponding to the i-th instance of F3):

-- **EC/F3 interface:** Participant _p_ feeds its current canonical chain _canonical_ and its previously F3-finalized chain, which we call the _baseChain_, to F3.
-The _baseChain_ defines the power table and seeds randomness used to configure the F3 instance, while _p_'s current canonical chain is the chain _p_ proposes to be finalized.
-Periodically, _p_ also feeds to F3 tipset updates from EC that extend _p_'s canonical chain as EC delivers these tipsets.
+- **EC/F3 interface:** Participant $p$ feeds its current canonical chain $canonical$ and its previously F3-finalized chain, which we call the $baseChain$, to F3.
+The $baseChain$ defines the power table and seeds randomness used to configure the F3 instance, while $p$'s current canonical chain is the chain $p$ proposes to be finalized.
+Periodically, $p$ also feeds to F3 tipset updates from EC that extend $p$'s canonical chain as EC delivers these tipsets.
-- **F3 consensus:** F3 establishes network-wide consensus on finalized tipsets and produces a _Proof of Finality (PoF)_ for a tipset finalized in instance _i_, _t(i)_.
-Every _PoF_ output by F3 is signed by ≥ ⅔ of the total QAP, i.e., a super-majority of the power table vouching that honest participants with more than ⅓ QAP consider tipset _t(i)_ final.
+- **F3 consensus:** F3 establishes network-wide consensus on finalized tipsets and produces a _Proof of Finality (PoF)_ for a tipset finalized in instance $i$, $t_i$.
+Every _PoF_ output by F3 is signed by ≥ ⅔ of the total QAP, i.e., a super-majority of the power table vouching that honest participants with more than ⅓ QAP consider tipset $t_i$ final.
-- **EC:** Participant _p_ updates its local EC chain and commits not to reorganize the finalized tipset _t(i)_, i.e., the tipset must stay in _p_'s EC canonical chain for good.
+- **EC:** Participant $p$ updates its local EC chain and commits not to reorganize the finalized tipset $t_i$, i.e., the tipset must stay in $p$'s EC canonical chain for good.
 Apart from this change, EC continues operating as it currently does.
 In particular, EC still does a 900-epoch lookback for its power table and continues operating “normally” if F3 assumptions are violated and F3 halts, with the combined EC/F3 protocol favoring availability over consistency (in CAP theorem parlance).
-- **F3 synchronization:** Participants disseminate information about finalized tipset _t(i)_ and its proof _PoF(i)_ to all other participants, light clients, and smart contracts.
+- **F3 synchronization:** Participants disseminate information about finalized tipset $t_i$ and its proof $PoF_i$ to all other participants, light clients, and smart contracts.
 The main goal of F3 synchronization is to allow an external party (or a lagging F3 participant) to fetch a sequence of messages that prove the finality of some recent final tipset.
 The sequence demonstrates a chain of eligible participants deciding on a final tipset and, thus, the eligible power table for the next round.
 Verifying the finality of a tipset from genesis does not require validating the EC chain.

 ![](https://hackmd.io/_uploads/r13SXiTU6.png)